Paraguay: Health

-Average life expectancy in Paraguay is rather high given its poverty: as of 2006, it was 75 years, equivalent to far wealthier Argentina, and the eighth highest in the Americas according to World Health Organization.
-Public expenditure on health is 2.6% of GDP, while private health expenditure is 5.1%.
-Infant mortality was 20 per 1,000 births in 2005.
-Maternal mortality was 150 per 100,000 live births in 2000.
+Average life expectancy in Paraguay is, as of 2024, 73.4 years.
+Infant mortality was 15 per 1,000 births in 2023.
+Maternal mortality was 84 per 100,000 live births in the period between 2014 to 2021.

 The World Bank has helped the Paraguayan government reduce the country's maternal and infant mortality.
 The Mother and Child Basic Health Insurance Project aimed to contribute to reducing mortality by increasing the use of selected life-saving services included in the country's Mother and Child Basic Health Insurance Program (MCBI) by women of child-bearing age, and children under age six in selected areas.
 To this end, the project also targeted improving the quality and efficiency of the health service network within certain areas, in addition to increasing the Ministry of Public Health and Social Welfare's (MSPandBS) management.

+In 2023, Public spending on health in Paraguay represented 21.57% of total public spending which represents 4.63% of its GDP.

 Culture

 Paraguay's cultural heritage can be traced to the extensive intermarriage between the original male Spaniard settlers and indigenous Guaraní women.
+Modern historians, however, characterise this process as one shaped largely by sexual and economic coercion rather than voluntary union, rooted in the colonial practices of the cuñadazgo and the rancheadas.
 Their culture is highly influenced by various European countries, including Spain.
 Therefore, the Paraguayan culture is a fusion of two cultures and traditions: one European, the other, Southern Guaraní.
-Although this is common throughout the country, it is more visible around the towns of Atyrá, Tobatí and Altos.
 More than 93% of Paraguayans are mestizos, making Paraguay one of the most homogeneous countries in Latin America.
 A characteristic of this cultural fusion is the extensive bilingualism present to this day: more than 80% of Paraguayans speak both Spanish and the indigenous language, Guaraní.
 Jopara, a mixture of Guaraní and Spanish, is also widely spoken.
+As of 2026, it has been reported that the population percentage that speaks both Guaraní and Spanish at home is 38.7%, while those that speak only Guaraní or Spanish are approximately 28% and 31%, respectively.